 You Gain Time To Pay

 Debt Arrangement Scheme gives you as long as you reasonably need to pay off all of your debts.
-A DAS can run from 3 to 8 years, although with very large debts sometimes up to 15 years will be accepted by the Debt Arrangement Scheme administrator.
+A DAS will run as long as its needed until the debt is cleared.

 You Pay Only What You Can Afford